TheIdealMatrix/virtual-chests/README.md

 * Set the **number of rows per chest** (1–6).
 * Rename the **base command** to match your server style.
 * Customize **messages and chest names** to fit your language or formatting preferences.
+* Fully customize all history-related messages, pagination buttons, and date formatting.
+* Control how much history is stored using:
+  * `keep_last`: Number of history entries to keep per chest (`-1` to keep all).
+  * `history_page_size`: Number of entries shown per page in the history command.

 📌 *Tip:* The configuration is easy to edit and helps you tailor the plugin for your community.